rachidlamouri/testing-platform/packages/open-schema-type-script/README.md

 - A Gipp allows the Engine to find a Voictent for various needs
   - A Quirm contains multiple Gipps and a Hubblepup
-  - An Estinant contains a Gipp and a Trapoignant
+  - An Estinant contains a Gipp and a Tropoignant
 - Quirms allow the Engine to add a Hubblepup to multiple Voictents based on the Quirm's Gipps
-- Estinants allow the Engine to feed a Voictent into a Trapoignant based on the Estinant's Gipp
+- Estinants allow the Engine to feed a Voictent into a Tropoignant based on the Estinant's Gipp

 #### Lanbes